Active Substance: raltegravir

 How does Isentress work?

-Isentress has been studied in five main studies:
+Isentress has been studied in six main studies:

 - a third study involved 566 patients who had not taken HIV treatment before and compared Isentress with efavirenz (another anti-HIV medicine).
 All of the patients also took tenofovir and emtricitabine (other anti-HIV medicines).
-The main measure of effectiveness was the number of patients who had ‘undetectable’ viral loads (below 50 copies per millilitre of blood) after 48 weeks;
+The main measure of effectiveness was the number of patients who had ‘undetectable’ viral loads (below 50 copies per millilitre of blood) after 48 weeks.
+Isentress was as effective as efavirenz.
+After 48 weeks, 86% of the patients taking Isentress had viral loads below 50 copies/ml (241 out of 281), compared with 82% of those taking efavirenz (230 out of 282);

 The CHMP decided that Isentress’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What extra measures are being taken to ensure the safe and effective use of Isentress?
+What measures are being taken to ensure the safe and effective use of Isentress?

 The European Commission granted a conditional marketing authorisation valid throughout the European Union for Isentress on 20 December 2007.
 This was switched to a full marketing authorisation on 14 July 2009.